 While The Strip is what brings people to Vegas, to begin with, the older part of the city off the glitzy tourist path is well worth a visit.
 It has a much more relaxed feel, and shopping can be a great deal cheaper.
 Plus, it’s where the locals go to gamble.
 While the house always wins, things like the slots in downtown pay out more often than the one on the strip

 Watch Out for Hidden Fees

 Every tourist destination tries to stick it to visitors, and Las Vegas is no different.
 Everything the casinos do is designed to get you to spend more money than you planned.
 Going in with a strict budget is a good idea, but the adrenaline rush of being at the tables can easily override common sense and make you hit the ATM for some extra cash.
 The fees on these machines can be unusually high.
 Ask around and see if there are any cheaper alternatives.

 The strip and tourist areas in Las Vegas are some of the safest places in the world.
 Security is tight, friendly, and ready to help.
+Also, the city has the best restaurants in Las Vegas to go to.
 The biggest problem is pickpockets and thieves looking to snatch unattended purses, wallets, or bags.
 Keep an eye on all possessions and make sure important documents like your passport are locked up and secure.